friendly/genridge/README.md

 What is perhaps surprising is that the coefficients for the first 4 components are not shrunk at all.
 Rather, the effect of shrinkage is seen only on the *last two dimensions*.
-These are the directions that contribute most to colinearity, for which other visualization methods have been proposed (Friendly & Kwan 2009).
+These are the directions that contribute most to collinearity, for which other visualization methods have been proposed (Friendly & Kwan 2009).

 The `pairs()` plot illustrates the *joint* effects: the principal